wcchin/SG_transit_analysis/notes/note1.md

 2. Spatial super spreader is the subzones that have stronger ability to spread the disease to the rest of the country in a short time period, i.e. the potential source of outbreak.
 3. Spatial super receiver is the subzones that are easily get influences by other places, i.e. the vulnerable places.
 4. Technically, the spreader/receiver index are the integration of the density (local degree centralities),  and the diversity of the outgoing/incoming links, in terms of varying zones and coreness (e.g. city cores and peripheries).
+5. The deliverable results are the distribution of the super-spreader and super-receiver subzones.
-5. In discussion, the results could be used to suggest the spatially allocation of medical resources and to provide advises for disease control.
+6. In discussion, the results could be used to suggest the spatially allocation of medical resources and to provide advises for disease control.

 ## Introduction